Bryan Organ: Portraiture

-Whilst Organ is best known for his portraits of notable figures and of members of the British royal family, he has also created a diverse body of work outside this subject.
-These include his lithographs of birds and animals such as 'Four Birds' (1977), 'Four Heads of Wild Cats' (1974), and 'Monarch of the Glen after Landseer' (1974).
+While Organ is best known for his portraits of notable figures and of members of the British royal family, he has also created a diverse body of work outside this subject.
+These include his lithographs of birds and animals such as "Four Birds" (1977), "Four Heads of Wild Cats" (1974), and "Monarch of the Glen after Landseer" (1974).

-Organ's landscapes in public collections include Hotel Timeo (1975) and Sicilian Window as well as his reinterpretation of the John Everett Millais’ Ophelia, Ophelia, 1974.
+Organ's landscapes in public collections include Hotel Timeo (1975) and Sicilian Window, as well as his reinterpretation of the John Everett Millais’s Ophelia, Ophelia, 1974.